ReginaNuzzo/academic-kickstart/content/home/publications.md

 active = false
 date = 2016-04-20T00:00:00

-title = "Recent Writing"
+title = "Other Publications"
 subtitle = ""

 # Order that this section will appear in.
 weight = 20

 # Number of publications to list.
-count = 10
+count = 7

 # List format.
 #   0 = Simple